-Welcome to Nightvale isn’t my first experience with pairing text and audio.
-In graduate school, I often watched Shakespearean performances with copies of the plays open before me.
+Welcome to Nightvale isn’t my first experience with pairing text with other formats.
+In graduate school, I often watched video recordings of Shakespearean performances with copies of the plays open before me.
 This sharpened my focus and highlighted differences between page and stage, revealing how and why directors interpreted the Bard.
 The seedbed of this listening technique, however, is Power Records – the action “comes alive” as you read!

 During the 1970s, Power Records, a subsidiary of Peter Pan Records, produced a vast catalog of seven- and twelve-inch records packaged with special comics.
 This line included adaptations and original materials based on licensed franchises — Space:1999, Star Trek, The Lone Ranger, Planet of the Apes, Looney Tunes – and traditional legends, Robin Hood for example.
 Of course, Power also added selections from Marvel and DC, all as mood enhancing as eight-ball cocaine hits.
 Everything from mainstream heroes, to Conan, to Marvel horror was fair game.
 Day and night, I’d commandeer my mother’s massive console stereo (not just a sound system but actual furniture), move aside the Tennessee Ernie Ford, Eddie Arnold, and Charlie Rich records, and park myself to read along while a host of uncredited narrators and voice actors injected emotion and movement into stories I’d experienced previously when they were first released.

 Hyper-nostalgic fans have uploaded Power Records releases on to YouTube, complete with PowerPoint slide presentations of the accompanying comics.
 A simple search initiates a process that eats away several hours if not days of valuable time.
-Which are my favorites from that period, I think someone may have asked?
+Did I hear someone ask which are my favorites from that period?

 Dracula: Terror in the Snow!

-In 1971, the Comics Code Authority, which had been dictating comics content since 1954, loosened its guidelines, opening the door for vampires, werewolves, mummies, and other monsters to appear in mainstream, color, regular-format stories.
+In 1971, the Comics Code Authority, which had been dictating comics content since 1954, began loosening its guidelines step by step, opening the door for vampires, werewolves, mummies, and other monsters to appear in mainstream, color, regular-format stories if they referenced classic novels.
 Marvel Comics took full advantage and initiated their Marvel horror titles: The Monster of Frankenstein, Werewolf by Night, Ghost Rider, Man-Thing, The Son of Satan, and the flagship book, The Tomb of Dracula.
-Power Records cashed in on this successful trend, slightly altering stories and titles, cleaning them up for family audiences.
-The story from Tomb of Dracula #19, “Snowbound in Hell!” became the tamer, Dracula: Terror in the Snow!
+Power Records cashed in on this successful trend, slightly altering stories and titles, clearing away what might be considered controversial.
+And so, the story from Tomb of Dracula #19, “Snowbound in Hell!” became the tamer, Dracula: Terror in the Snow!
 Dracula and his enemy, Rachel Van Helsing, are lost in the Transylvanian Alps.
 A brutal snowstorm’s underway, and to survive the pair must ally, albeit tenuously.
 The unsung actor voicing Dracula is more camp than menacing, but with a story from Marv Wolfman you can’t go wrong.